p0maTypez/Password-Maker-3000/README.md

-# Image Processor programs... use colab link to view pynb with generated filters
+# Image Processor programs... use Google CoLab link (in .pynb file) to view generated filters conveniently